duckdb/duckdb/src/core_functions/aggregate/README.md

 In some situations, this is either overkill (`COUNT(*)`) or too slow (`MODE`) and an optional window function can be defined.
-This function will be passed the values in the window frame, along with the current frame, the previous frame (for deltas), the result `Vector` and the result row number being computed.
+This function will be passed the values in the window frame, along with the current frame, the previous frame the result `Vector` and the result row number being computed.

+The previous frame is provided so the function can use the delta from the previous frame to update the `State`.
+This could be kept in the `State` itself.

-The `bias` argument is used for handling large input partitions, and indicates the partition index where the `inputs` start.
+The `bias` argument was used for handling large input partitions, and contains the partition offset where the `inputs` rows start.
+Currently, it is always zero, but this could change in the future to handle constrained memory situations.

 The template generator method for windowing is: